elastic/connectors/docs/DEVELOPING.md

 #### Content extraction

-The connector uses Elastic ingest attachment processor plugin for extracting file contents.
-The ingest attachment processor extracts files by using Apache text extraction library Tika.
+The connector uses the Elastic ingest attachment processor plugin for extracting file contents.
+The ingest attachment processor extracts files by using the Apache text extraction library Tika.
 Supported file types eligible for extraction can be found [here](https://github.com/elastic/connectors-python/blob/9cf07a96288dcd542b641c51533ee2d427ef56ae/connectors/utils.py#L27).

 ### Connector Limitations

 - Files with size greater than 10 MB won't be extracted.
-- Permission are not synced.
-All the documents indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
+- Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently, the filtering is controlled via ingest pipelines.

 ### E2E Tests